Frahiriart/Finsnippy/README.md

 * sequence read files in FASTQ or FASTA format (can be .gz compressed) format

 ## Output File
-You will have 2 type of folder:
-  - 1 folder per sample
+* 1 folder per sample, named by the name of the sample
-  - 1 folder which collect and compare the SNP result of all strain and this folder have also distance matrix and network phylogeny.
+* 1 folder which collect and compare the SNP result of all strain and this folder have also distance matrix and network phylogeny, named merge_genome_core_result.

 ### Sample File
 This table come from [snippy page](https://github.com/tseemann/snippy)